While you’re here today, be sure to sign up for my SAT email list to get free bonuses and subscriber-exclusive content!

 This has built traffic consistently and I can just feel the “gravity” of this site increasing as I post.
 It’s difficult to explain but if you try out building your own website you’ll learn what I mean.

-Writing a post currently seems to add about 4 to 8 new unique daily visitors although it can be higher if I specifically target my keywords and content to SAT Prep instead of just free-associating, as I am in this post.
+Writing a post currently seems to add about 4 to 8 new unique daily visitors although it can be higher if I specifically target my keywords and content to SAT Prep instead of just free-associating the way I am in this post.

 Here’s so more stuff that happened – I sold my first SAT prep e-book online!